We're in it to win it, says Japan's Nagatomo

 Their 2-2 draw with Netherlands followed by a 3-2 win over Belgium last November have convinced some that if any Asian team is going to make a big impression in Brazil, it will be Alberto Zaccheroni's Japan.

-As the starting left back, Nagatomo will be looking to help shore up a defense that has proved porous over the last couple of years.
+As the starting left back, Nagatomo will be looking to help shore up a defence that has proved porous over the last couple of years.

 But just as important a role for the 27-year-old in the Italian coach's attacking style, however, will be to get down the flanks and into the attack and perhaps even add to the three goals he has scored in his 67 internationals.